lsshawn/nuxt-starter/content/articles/2017-06-14-ProgrammingDonts.md

 ---

-title: How Not To Learn Programming (if you want to build something useful)
+title: How not to learn programming (if you want to build something useful)

 ---